![]() |

 I've had good luck separating the plies of the yarn and weaving in each ply separately using a sharp needle so that one ply is threaded through the center core of nearby strands.
 I'd thread a different ply through different nearby strands, so that a thickened area is not created.

-Another possible option is if the yarn can be felted.
-If it's at least 50% wool and/or cashmere or alpaca and not superwash, then it might felt.
-If so, felt-joining is a possibility, but I don't have much experience with that.
-It might leave a thickened area like the Russian join might.
+If the yarn can be felted here's another option.
+Yarn that is at least 50% wool, cashmere, or alpaca, and is not superwash, will likely felt.
+This makes felt-joining possible.
+(I don't have much experience with this.)
+It could leave a thickened area like the Russian join does sometimes.
 If it's felted together really well, it could be trimmed thinner, but might be a bit stiffer than the rest of the stitches.
 Depends on the particular project.

 So far, weaving in the separated plies of the yarn ends with a sharp needle has worked well for me, especially with silkier yarns that would otherwise work themselves loose over time.